iOwN-Climber/Learning-Game-Codejam/README.md

 2. Right click the folder and choose extract all

-3. Open the Project in an IDE that is able to run with python
+3. Open the Project in an IDE that is able to run with python (for example Pycharm)
 ![alt text](https://github.com/iOwN-Climber/Learning-Game-Codejam/blob/main/assets/2.PNG)

 4. Run the file main.py and enjoy the game :)